ksync/ksync/README.md

 ## Minor

-- Move `watch` to run inside a container if started by a user.
-- Move `run` to run inside a container if started by a user.
 - There is a timing error between the mirror restart and the run container restart.
     - run restarts mirror
     - run tries to create tunnel to mirror container